Amazon is 2nd US company to reach $1 trillion market value

 Apple topped the $1 trillion mark in early August.
 Saudi Arabia's national energy company, Aramco, is widely believed to be worth much more than either Amazon or Apple.

-Wall Street has become very enthusiastic about Amazon's other businesses.
+Wall Street has become very enthusiastic about Amazon's businesses outside of retail.
 Amazon Web Services provides cloud computing services to companies and governments, and Amazon's advertising division makes billions by selling ads to companies that want their products to show up when shoppers search on the site.

 Those profitable businesses have helped offset the high costs associated with running its online store.
 Amazon saw its quarterly profit soar past $2 billion for the first time earlier this year as the online shopping, cloud computing and advertising businesses all kept growing.

-It's also has been looking for a while to find a way to have more control over how its packages are delivered.
+It's also been trying to have more control over how its packages are delivered.
 Under a program announced this summer, contractors around the country can launch businesses that deliver Amazon packages.
 The move gives Amazon more ways to ship its packages to shoppers without having to rely on UPS, FedEx and other delivery services.

-The company is moving into health care.
+Amazon's latest push has been in the health care industry.
 It has formed a venture with JPMorgan Chase and Berkshire Hathaway to figure out ways to attack rising health care costs for their U.S. employees and possibly for many more Americans.
-It also announced plans to buy the online pharmacy PillPack.
+It also announced plans to buy the online pharmacy PillPack, but hasn't revealed what it plans to do with it.